 CONTENTS 2 TABLES 4 1.
-JOINT PROGRAMME STRATEGY: MAIN DEVELOPMENT CHALLENGES AND POLICY RESPONSES 6 1.1 Programme area 6 1.2 JOINT PROGRAMME STRATEGY: SUMMARY OF MAIN JOINT CHALLENGES, TAKING INTO ACCOUNT ECONOMIC, SOCIAL AND TERRITORIAL DISPARITIES AS WELL AS INEQUALITIES, JOINT INVESTMENT NEEDS AND COMPLIMENTARY AND SYNERGIES WITH O FUNDING PROGRAMMES AND INSTRUMENTS, LESSONS-LEARNT FROM PAST EXPERIENCE AND MACRO-REGIONAL STRATEGIES A SEA-BASIN STRATEGIES WHERE THE PROGRAMME AREA AS A WHOLE OR PARTIALLY IS COVERED BY ONE OR MORE STRATEGIES .
-1.3 JUSTIFICATION FOR THE SELECTION OF POLICY OBJECTIVES AND THE INTERREG-SPECIFIC OBJECTIVES, CORRESPONDING PRIORITIES, SPECIFIC OBJECTIVES AND THE FORMS OF SUPPORT, ADDRESSING, WHERE APPROPRIATE, MISSING LINKS IN CROSS- BORDER INFRASTRUCTURE 18 2.
-PRIORITIES 21 2.1.
-Priority 1 - Green Border region 24 2.1.1.
+JOINT PROGRAMME STRATEGY: MAIN DEVELOPMENT CHALLENGES AND POLICY RESPONSES 6 1.1 Programme area 6 1.2 JOINT PROGRAMME STRATEGY: SUMMARY OF MAIN JOINT CHALLENGES, TAKING INTO ACCOUNT ECONOMIC, SOCIAL AND TERRITORIAL DISPARITIES AS WELL AS INEQUALITIES, JOINT INVESTMENT NEEDS AND COMPLIMENTARY AND SYNERGIES WITH OTH ER FUNDING PROGRAMMES AND INSTRUMENTS, LESSONS-LEARNT FROM PAST EXPERIENCE AND MACRO-REGIONAL STRATEGIES AND SEA-BASIN STRATEGIES WHERE THE PROGRAMME AREA AS A WHOLE OR PARTIALLY IS COVERED BY ONE OR MORE STRATEGIES 1.3 JUSTIFICATION FOR THE SELECTION OF POLICY OBJECTIVES AND THE INTERREG-SPECIFIC OBJECTIVES, CORRESPONDING - PRIORITIES, SPECIFIC OBJECTIVES AND THE FORMS OF SUPPORT, ADDRESSING, WHERE APPROPRIATE, MISSING LINKS IN CROSS- BORDER INFRASTRUCTURE .
+18 2.
+PRIORITIES 2.1.
+PRIORITY 1 - GREEN BORDER REGION .
+21 2.1.1.
 Specific objective RSO2.7 - Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution 2.1.1.1.
-Related types of action, and their expected contribution to those specific objectives and to ma regional strategies and sea-basis strategies, where appropriate 2.1.1.2.
+Related types of action, and their expected contribution to those specific objectives and to macro regional strategies and sea-basis strategies, where appropriate 2.1.1.2.
 Indicators 2.1.1.3.
-The main target groups 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other 23 territorial tools 22 2.1.1.5.
+The main target groups .
+23 2.1.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 2.1.1.5.
 Planned use of financial instruments 2.1.1.6.
 Indicative breakdown of the EU programme resources by type of intervention 2.2.
-PRIORITY 2 - INCLUSIVE BORDER REGION BASED ON SUSTAINABLE TOURISM 2.2.1.
+PRIORITY 2 - INCLUSIVE BORDER REGION BASED ON SUSTAINABLE TOURISM .
+24 2.2.1.
 Specific objective RSO4.6 - Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation 2.2.1.1.
-Related types of action, and their expected contribution to those specific objectives and to ma regional strategies and sea-basis strategies, where appropriate 2.2.1.2.
+Related types of action, and their expected contribution to those specific objectives and to macro regional strategies and sea-basis strategies, where appropriate 2.2.1.2.
 Indicators 2.2.1.3.
-The main target groups 2.2.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 26 2.2.1.5.Planned use of financial instruments 26 2.2.1.6.
-Indicative breakdown of the EU programme resources by type of intervention 27 2.3 Priority 3 - Cooperating Border region 27 2.3.1 Specific objective: ISO6.2 Interreg-specific objective 1 - A better cooperation governance 27 2.3.1.1 Related types of action, and their expected contribution to those specific objectives and to made croregional strategies and sea-basis strategies, where appropriate 27 2.3.1.2.
-Indicators 29 2.3.1.3 The main target groups 29 2.3.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 2.3.1.5.
+The main target groups .
+26 2.2.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 2.2.1.5.
+Planned use of financial instruments 2.2.1.6.
+Indicative breakdown of the EU programme resources by type of intervention 2.3 PRIORITY 3 - COOPERATING BORDER REGION 2.3.1 Specific objective: ISO6.2 Interreg-specific objective 1 - A better cooperation governance 2.3.1.1 Related types of action, and their expected contribution to those specific objectives and to macro regional strategies and sea-basis strategies, where appropriate 2.3.1.2.
+Indicators 2.3.1.3 The main target groups .
+29 2.3.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other 20 territorial tools 2.3.1.5.
 Planned use of financial instruments 2.3.1.6.
 Indicative breakdown of the EU programme resources by type of intervention 2.3.2.
-Specific objective: ISO6.3 - Build up mutual trust, in particular by encouraging people-to-peo ple actions 31 2.3.2.1 Related types of action, and their expected contribution to those specific objectives and to made regional strategies and sea-basis strategies, where appropriate 2.3.2.2.
-Indicators 2.3.2.3 The main target groups 32 2.3.2.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools วา 2.3.2.5.
-Planned use of financial instruments 2.3.2.3.
-Figurica asc of financial first afficiency 52
+Specific objective: ISO6.3 - Build up mutual trust, in particular by encouraging people-to-people actions 31 2.3.2.1 Related types of action, and their expected contribution to those specific objectives and to macro regional strategies and sea-basis strategies, where appropriate 2.3.2.2.
+Indicators 2.3.2.3 The main target groups .
+32 2.3.2.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 2.3.2.5.
+Planned use of financial instruments .
+32